 - Please click Waver Wampool Justification Statement Final Version for the full Justification Statement document.

-- Please click 2014s1672_Waver Wampool Biodiversity Audit and Action Plan Final 260615 for the IDB’s Biodiversity and Environmental Action Plan.
+- Please click 2014s1672_Waver Wampool Biodiversity Audit and Action Plan Final 260615 for the proposed Board’s Biodiversity and Environmental Action Plan.

-- Please click Figure D3 – WW IDB maintenance programme for a map of the proposed drainage district boundary including watercourses.
+- Please click Figure D3 – WW IDB maintenance programme for a map of the proposed Board’s boundary including watercourses.